stefanschupp/stefanschupp.github.io/content/publications/schupp2015current/index.md

 ---
-title: Current Challenges in the Verification of Hybrid Systems
+title: 'Current Challenges in the Verification of Hybrid Systems'
 authors:
   - admin,
   - Erika Ábrahám,